wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-multi-data-trigger.md

 > Note: The target type must be a top-level `partial` class (nested types are not supported for this generator).
 > The `Evaluate` method must be a non-generic, parameterless method returning `bool`.
 > The generated class is `public` unless the target or any `[TriggerProperty]` field type requires `internal`.
+> At least one field must be marked with `[TriggerProperty]`; otherwise generation fails with a diagnostic.

 ## Generated Code